 Bailey’s Irish Cream Cheesecake

-Normally, I’m not one prone to hyperbole.
-But saying this Bailey’s Irish Cream cheesecake is the best you’ll ever make is not an exaggeration.
-On many occasions, I’ve made this for guests or to bring to a dinner party and it has always been an immediate favorite.
+Normally, I’m not prone to hyperbole.
+But to say this Bailey’s Irish Cream cheesecake is the best you’ll ever make is probably not an exaggeration.
+On many occasions, I’ve made this for guests or to bring to a dinner party and it has always been an immediate favorite with people clamoring for the recipe.

-Now, you can look up Bailey’s Irish Cream Cheesecake recipes and find plenty of them.
-However, I’m one for simplicity and not mixing up flavors to any large degree and too many of the recipes online add lots of crazy stuff.
+There are plenty of Bailey’s Irish Cream Cheesecake recipes to be found however, I’m one for simplicity and not mixing up flavors to any large degree.
+And in many of the recipes found online, there are too many unnecessary ingredients.
 If a recipe is titled Bailey’s Irish Cream Cheesecake I want it to taste like Bailey’s.
 No crazy crusts, toppings, or other ingredients will cut it for me.
-This recipe lets the cheesecake bask in Bailey’s Irish Cream bask glory.
+This recipe lets the cheesecake bask in Bailey’s Irish Cream glory.

 The topping is a ganache, which is simply heavy cream and baker’s chocolate in an almost one to one ratio.
 The reason ganache works for the topping is Bailey’s Irish Cream has….yes, chocolate.
 Complimentary flavors work every time and neither the ganache or the Bailey’s overpower the other.
 C’est Magnifique!

 The key to any cheesecake recipe is in the baking.
-One can’t let the cake over bake or the top will split as it cools.
+One can’t let the cake overbake or the top will split as it cools.
 Admittedly, I have this happen on occasion when I think the cake is too jiggly and let it go another few minutes.
+A word to the wise, don’t let it bake too long.

 Jiggly?
 Yes.
 In the oven, the center of the cheesecake should be a bit jiggly when you give it a gentle shake.
 It may not look done, but it is.
 The residual heat in the pan will allow the cheesecake to bake properly.
 This recipe calls for 45 to 50 minutes in the oven.
 If I let it go to 45 in our oven the cheesecake will crack so I pull it at 40 or 42 minutes.
 Let it cool and then refrigerate for a bit.